 Talon has enacted an asset strategy for the Onshore Perth Basin focussed on conventional reservoirs of natural gas, where possible enriched by associated condensate, that is, “Wet Gas”.

-The Company is balancing its portfolio by acquiring interests in existing, as yet undeveloped discoveries together with higher risk exploration projects, then applying modern technologies for the first time to create the commercial breakthroughs.
+The Company is balancing its portfolio by acquiring interests in existing, as yet undeveloped discoveries with lower risk exploration projects by applying modern technologies for the first time to create the commercial breakthroughs.

-Under a late 2019 farmin agreement with Strike Energy limited (Strike), Talon will acquire a 45% non- operated participating interest in EP 447, that holds the Walyering, conventional gas appraisal project.
+Under a late 2019 farmin agreement with Strike Energy limited (Strike), Talon acquired a 45% non- operated participating interest in EP 447, that holds the Walyering, conventional gas appraisal project.

 Newly acquired and interpreted 3D seismic over EP 447 has allowed Strike to apply its Perth Basin technical expertise to Walyering and reconcile past technical challenges with the prospect.
 Walyering is based on an analogous dataset and interpretation to West Erregulla-2 where similar amplitude blooms have proven to be excellent indicators of gas charged permeable reservoirs.